 Travis Etienne Jr.'s Parents

-The All-American running back hails from an All-American family.
-The Etienne family lives in Jennings, LA, which is where Jr. was born.
+The former All-American running back hails from an All-American family.
+The Etienne family lives in Jennings, LA, which is where Jr. was born and where Travis Etienne's parents settled down.

+Travis Etienne Sr. works in the oil industry and Donnetta Etienne is a nurse.
+The family has a history in Jennings.
+Jennings High School is where Travis Jr. earned his Clemson scholarship.
 Jennings is a small town proud of its biggest talent.
 Of course, many in the town hoped Jr. would join the hometown favorite LSU Tigers.
-Even though Jr. earned his stripes with a different ambush, his family and friends in Jennings always have his back.
+Even though Jr. earned his stripes with a different ambush, his family and friends in Jennings always have his back, even if he and his brother played for schools out of state.

 Travis Etienne's Siblings

 Travis Etienne Jr. is one of four children.
 His sisters Danielle and Shanea played basketball and ran track for Jennings High School.
-His younger brother Trevor Etienne still plays ball for Jennings High, and the way he runs has people excited.
+His younger brother Trevor Etienne also played ball for Jennings High School before taking his talent to the Swamp in Gainesville.
+That's right.
+The Etienne's have not one, but two stellar college running backs in their family.
+Etienne is a big part of Billy Napier's plan to turn

-It’s impossible to tell which Tiger will have the best career.
-But I can tell you this – no matter where Jr. goes, his family will always welcome him back with open arms and a full plate.
+It's impossible to tell which Etinee will have the better career.
+But I can tell you this - no matter what happens with Jr., his family will always welcome him back with open arms and a full plate.